Stephen-Gates/report-gallery/docs/cant-answer.md

 ---
-Title: "Questions you can't answer with LeanIX reports"
+Title: "Difficult Questions"
 ---

 !!! note "Work in progress"

+# Difficult Questions

-# Questions you can't answer with LeanIX reports
+These questions can be difficult to answer using LeanIX reports

 ## User Groups